KILTprotocol/spec-ext-credential-api/readme.md

 The extension MUST only send the credential with active consent of the user.
 This is the first step where the user’s DID is revealed to the dApp.

-The `challenge` from the previous message MUST be used to update the `claimerSignature` with the private key of the identity which owns the credential.
+The `challenge` from the previous message MUST be used to create the [verifiable presentation](https://www.w3.org/TR/vc-data-model/#presentations-0) with the private key of the identity which owns the credential.
 This prevents replay attacks by confirming the ownership of this identity.

-The dApp MUST verify in the backend that the `claimerSignature` returned by the extension matches its identity and the `challenge`.

 |              |                       |
 | ------------ | --------------------- |